Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/4-sign-in-device-code/README.md

 * An **Microsoft Entra External ID** tenant.
 For more information, see: [How to get an external tenant](https://github.com/microsoft/entra-previews/blob/PP2/docs/1-Create-a-CIAM-tenant.md)
 * A user account in your **Microsoft Entra External ID** tenant.

 >This sample will not work with a **personal Microsoft account**.
-If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.
+If you're signed in to the [Microsoft Entra admin center](https://entra.microsoft.com/) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample